University-Wide Standards for Graduate Teaching Assistants at Florida State University

 Required qualifications and training:

-• Minimum of eighteen (18) hours of graduate coursework in the teaching discipline
+• Minimum of 18 hours of graduate coursework in the teaching discipline

-• Must successfully complete all requirements Days 1 and 2 of the Biannual PIE Teaching Conference before the commencement of one's teaching duties or an equivalent offered by the academic unit (that has been approved by the Graduate School).
+• Must successfully complete all requirements Modules 1,2, and 3 of the Essential Policies and Practices Training for TAs sponsored by the Center for the Advancement of Teaching (CAT) the commencement of one's teaching duties or an equivalent offered by the academic unit (that has been approved by The Graduate School).

-• Days 1 and 2 of the Biannual PIE Teaching Conference address the following policies which are required for this category: Sexual Harassment Policy, Academic Honor Policy, FERPA, ADA, Grading Policies, Textbook Adoption Procedure Policy, Syllabus Policy, Class Attendance Policy, Final Exam Policy, Copyright Law Regulations (Copyright Revision Act of 1976 "fair use"), and Course Evaluation Policy.
-Days 1 and 2 also include training in a number of topics that are of value to TAs, e.g. the use of the CMS for instruction, time management for TAs, interacting professionally with one's students, dealing with distressed students, diversity in the classroom, grading and assessment.
+• Modules 1, 2, and 3 of the Essential Policies and Practices Training for TAs address the following policies which are required for this category: Sexual Harassment Policy, Academic Honor Policy, FERPA, ADA, Grading Policies, Textbook Adoption Procedure Policy, Syllabus Policy, Class Attendance Policy, Final Exam Policy, Copyright Law Regulations (Copyright Revision Act of 1976 “fair use”), and Course Evaluation Policy.
+Modules 1, 2, and 3 also include training in a number of topics that are of value to TAs, e.g. the use of the CMS for instruction, time management for TAs, interacting professionally with one's students, dealing with distressed students, diversity in the classroom, grading and assessment.

-• Student participation in the PIE's Category 5 TA Training; must be completed during the semester of a student's first Category 5 assignment.
-The training covers, among other topics, potential conflict of interest situations and how to resolve them; navigating professional and student roles within the same program; and more.
+• Student participation in the Category 5 TA Training; must complete Module 1 and 2 prior to the semester, and Module 3 either prior to or during the semester of a student's first Category 5 assignment.
+The training covers, among other topics, potential conflict of interest situations and how to resolve them, navigating professional and student roles within the same program, and more.

 • Direct supervision by a faculty member in the teaching discipline